Martbul/citystat1/docs/setting_dev_env.md

 ## Lila Server

-By default, the app will target the [Lichess dev server](https://lichess.dev/), so you can start developing without setting up a local server.
+By default, the app will target the [Lichess dev server](https://Lichess.dev/), so you can start developing without setting up a local server.

-During development, you may need a local [lila](https://github.com/lichess-org/lila) (lichess server scala app) instance to work on this project.
+During development, you may need a local [lila](https://github.com/Lichess-org/lila) (Lichess server scala app) instance to work on this project.

-If you work with a local lila, you will also need to setup [lila-ws](https://github.com/lichess-org/lila-ws) (websocket server).
+If you work with a local lila, you will also need to setup [lila-ws](https://github.com/Lichess-org/lila-ws) (websocket server).

 ### lila-gitpod

-The fastest and most straight-forward way to run your own lila is [lila-gitpod](https://github.com/lichess-org/lila-gitpod).
+The fastest and most straight-forward way to run your own lila is [lila-gitpod](https://github.com/Lichess-org/lila-gitpod).

 ### lila-docker

-If you have Docker installed on your system, you will probably prefer to use [lila-docker](https://github.com/lichess-org/lila-docker).
+If you have Docker installed on your system, you will probably prefer to use [lila-docker](https://github.com/Lichess-org/lila-docker).

 ### Local lila server (manual installation)

-Instructions to install both `lila` and `lila-ws` locally can be found in [the lila wiki](https://github.com/lichess-org/lila/wiki/Lichess-Development-Onboarding).
+Instructions to install both `lila` and `lila-ws` locally can be found in [the lila wiki](https://github.com/Lichess-org/lila/wiki/Lichess-Development-Onboarding).

 ## Setting up a device